robjustice/Apple3/Titan2e/Readme.md

 This is based on a disassembly of the Titan //e disk See code for more details.

 This is included in the original soshdboot disk images.
-I just had not got around to documenting and sharing the code.
+I just had not got around to documenting and sharing the code until now.

 ## Build the Interpreter:
 ```